Fredonia Opera House

-The 1891 Fredonia Opera House is located in the Village Hall, in downtown Fredonia, New York at 9-11 Church St. Currently a year-round performing arts center, it offers a variety of live performances, presents a cinema series of first run Independent and foreign films, and serves as a rental venue for community meetings, debates, weddings and performances.
+The 1891 Fredonia Opera House is located in the Village Hall, in downtown Fredonia, New York, at 9-11 Church St. Currently a year-round performing arts center, it stages live performances and a cinema series of first-run independent and foreign films, and is a rental venue for community meetings, debates, weddings, and performances.

 Building design

 The architect of the Village Hall was Enoch A. Curtis.
-Well known in this region, he used what has been termed "Queen Anne eclectic style" for the exterior of the structure as well as for the interior office spaces.
+Well known in this region, he used what has been termed "Queen Anne eclectic style" for the exterior of the structure and for the interior office spaces.
 In the Opera House, however, he allowed himself freer rein.
-Elements of major classical theatres in Europe and New York were freely adapted and, with the aid of new (at that time) technology, produced with relatively inexpensive and readily available materials.
-The graceful curve of the horseshoe balcony, the wood-turning decorating the boxes and the front of the balcony, as well as the large, ornate, pressed-metal proscenium, were all echoes of world-renowned theatres.
-These elements are all still present in the restored theatre.
-Originally, the hall had a frescoed plaster ceiling, but that succumbed to water damage and in 1903 was replaced by the current tin ceiling, also now refurbished.
+Elements of major classical theaters in Europe and New York were freely adapted and, with the aid of then-new technology, produced with relatively inexpensive and readily available materials.
+The graceful curve of the horseshoe balcony, the wood-turning decorating the boxes and the front of the balcony, and the large, ornate, pressed-metal proscenium were all echoes of world-renowned theaters.
+These elements are all still present in the restored theater.
+The hall originally had a frescoed plaster ceiling, but that succumbed to water damage and was replaced in 1903 by the current tin ceiling, also now refurbished.
 Remodeling occurred several times.
 During the first decade of this century the original gas lighting was gradually replaced by electric.

 In 1926 the original folding wooden chairs were replaced by larger Heywood-Wakefield seats, many of which are still in place.
 New stairs to the balcony were installed, as was the current projection booth.
 New motion picture equipment was added and some time later the house windows, now revealed, were plastered over.
 There were, however, long periods of neglect, and by 1981 the Opera House had deteriorated so badly that it had to be closed.